zegoim/zego-express-dotnet-sdk/README.md

 Please ensure that the development environment meets the following technical requirements:

 * Windows system: Windows7, Windows8, Windows10
+* Installed Visual Studio 2019 and above
+* Visual Studio has installed C# development environment and Newtonsoft NuGet package
-* Visual Studio 2015 and above have been installed, C# language support framework has been installed, .NET FrameWork 4.5 or above has been installed
+* .NET FrameWork 4.5 or above has been installed
+* .NET Core 3.1 or above installed
 * Microphones, cameras and other external devices that support audio and video functions

 ## Directory structure description